0x7df/0x7df.github.io/content/connecting-twitter-and-pocket-using-python.md

 The script needs to connect to the Pocket account using previously retrieved credentials.
 It uses [pocket][python-pocket], another Python library for connecting to the Pocket API; an example of its use is [here][pocket-eg].
+My code for connecting to Pocket looks like this:

+    import pocket

     with open('pocket_api_key.txt') as fileHandle:
         (pckt_consumer_key, pckt_access_token, redirect_uri) = \
             [item.strip('\n') for item in fileHandle.readlines()]